18F/accessibility/pages/tables.md

 Simple tables can have two levels of headers.
 Each header cell should have `scope='col'` or `scope='row'`.

+**Note:** Simple tables with headers in the first row and column don't actually need the scope attribute for assistive technology to read them correctly.
+However, 508 test procedures within the federal government require table headings to have either scope or id attributes.

 Complex tables are tables with more than two levels of headers.
 Each header should be given a unique `id` and each data cell should have a `headers` attribute with each related header cells id listed.

 If a table has text associated with it, ensure the text is programatically linked to the table.
 This is ususally with a `<caption>` element.
 This element should be the first element under the `<table>` element.
 While a `caption` is not required, it can be very helpful to screen reader users navigating the page.
 A `caption` element is **strongly** encouraged on data tables as it gives context to the data.